fimmind/Dotfiles/README.md

 !
 ATTENTION !
 This script isn't meant to be used by anyone but me.
 There is absolutely no guarantee that it won't break your system or something like that.
-Be very careful using it
+Be very careful using it.

 ```shell
 git clone https://github.com/fimmind/Dotfiles ~/Dotfiles